 A group of prints in the new upstairs cafe at Clarendon’s in Barnard Castle.

-Once delivered the photographs were soon up on display and for sale in the retail outlets and already I have had to re-stock some of the prints which have quickly been sold.
+Once delivered the photographs were soon up on display and for sale in the retail outlets.
+Already I have had to re-stock some of the prints which have quickly been sold.

 If you would like to see some of my work on display you can do so at: